- Download FREE JPLAY trial which includes both JPLAY FEMTO & JPLAY Classic, available here

 For example to listen to SomaFM Groove Salad, make folder: D:\Music\radio\Groove Salad

-- Then create an a text file with extension .radio (let’s call it GrooveSalad.radio) and put just URL of internet station in there, e.g. for Groove Salad:
+- Then create an a text file with extension .radio (let’s call it GrooveSalad.radio) and put just URL of what is loperamida and of internet station in there, e.g. for Groove Salad:

 You can optionally put an image (any name, e.g. cover.jpg or groovesalad.png) in the folder so you also have nice art shown on your tablet/phone.

-- Repeat the process of creating additional folders under D:\Music\radio and making .radio file for each station you want to use.
+- Repeat the process of liquid diarrhoea causes and of creating additional folders under D:\Music\radio and making .radio file for each station you want to use.

 JPLAY Classic is a highly optimized playback engine, it consists of: minimalistic interface